composer/composer/doc/05-repositories.md

 ## Concepts

-Before we look at the different types of repositories that exist, we need to understand some of the basic concepts that Composer is built on.
+Before we look at the different types of repositories that exist, we need to understand some basic concepts that Composer is built on.

 ### Package